Skip to main content

 Ritual process:

-This ceremony, practiced by 70% of traditional couples, provides levity after formal celebrations while establishing playful dynamics for married life.
+This ceremony, practiced by many traditional couples, provides levity after formal celebrations while establishing playful dynamics for married life.

 Traditional Wedding Feast and Celebrations